 Viewing Conditions along a Planned Route

 Exclusively available from the Baron Weather API.
-With the Baron Flight Cross Section, pilots can now bring up a vertical profile of Global Winds and Temps Aloft occurring along any leg of a trip and at any altitude–all without leaving your app or website.
+With the Baron Flight Cross Section, pilots can now bring up a vertical profile of global winds, temps aloft, turbulence (in-cloud and clear air), and icing occurring along any leg of a trip and at any altitude–all without leaving your app or website.

 It’s a powerful integrated feature that can be a real differentiator for your products.
-Global Winds and Temps Aloft can also be provided as a weather map overlay.
+These data products, and much more, can also be provided as a weather map overlay.

 Cloud Cover Imagery, 24 Hours a Day